 Having clickable objects that your learner can explore at their own pace is another e-learning element that Presenter can add.
 “Interactions,” as Adobe calls them, allow you to convey a lot more data on a screen without the impression of an overwhelming amount of text.
 They also serve as another antidote to “death by PowerPoint” bullets.

 The “skin” of an e-learning lesson—a sidebar with a table of contents, titling and other identifying information, and the ability to insert a video of the presenter—really take your project out of the realm of PowerPoint and into the world of e-learning.
 You also can embed training videos and graphics or SWFs of software demonstrations created in Adobe Captivate into your slides.

 Add a quiz with different question types that go beyond multiple choice and true or false, such as drag-and-drop matching and sequencing questions, and you have capped off the transformation of a dry and “deadly” PowerPoint deck into effective and worthwhile e-learning.

 Despite a little quirkiness in its functioning (for example, to access a functional PDF lesson, it requires your learner to have the latest Flash player installed), Adobe Presenter is an effective tool for quickly taking your training content from PowerPoint into the world of e-learning.

-To learn more insider design tips, join me for the Adobe Presenter Certificate program, starting online December 3, 2014.
+To learn more insider design tips, join me for the Essentials of Adobe Presenter Certificate program, starting online December 3, 2014.